wu-lee/rushkoff-archive/docs/_articles/the-medium-is-the-message-getting-over-race-and-nation.md

 It's not surprising that Jews think of themselves as a race.
 Everybody else does—especially our oppressors.
 The first person in Torah to mention an “Israeli people” is the pharaoh.
 He thinks that “Am Yisrael” won't recognize themselves as Egyptians if there's a war.
 The first people, historically, to talk of a Jewish race were the Inquisitors of Spain.
 Jews had converted to Catholicism, so a new reason needed to be invented to hate them: their blood.
 Finally, it was Hitler, bastardizing a bit of Carl Jung, who justified the extermination of fully assimilated German Jews by claiming Jews had a “genetic memory” for their inquisitive nature.

-So the Jews, who were originally persecuted for their refusal to submit to the artificial racial and theistic boundaries of their contem poraries, now thought of themselves as a race, too.
+So the Jews, who were originally persecuted for their refusal to submit to the artificial racial and theistic boundaries of their contemporaries, now thought of themselves as a race, too.

 In an effort to appear more like their contemporaries, Jews in the Reform movement made the synagogue into something like a church: le rabbis donned robes and stood on a stage, ministering the religion